ModernProgrammer/SpaceFlight/README.md

 ## Generated Code
 In the first revision of SpaceFlight, I used PostMan to test the API get requests for the `fetchArticles` function in the `SpaceFlightModelView`.
-I integrated the generated code from PostMan but have since then completely rewritten the function to better handle returned errors, invalid responses and invalid data.
+I integrated the generated code from PostMan but have since then completely rewritten the function to better handle returned errors, invalid responses, and invalid data.

 Another part of the generated code I rewritten was the model for `Articles`.
 I used [quicktype.io](https://quicktype.io) to convert JSON objects into Swift Models to allow for the model to be used as a `Codable` object.
-It tends to work well but usualy returns a model object that has too many properties that are not needed.
-I rewritten the model to store properties of the API that are being used.
+It tends to work well but usually returns a model object that has too many properties that are not needed.
+I have rewritten the model to store the properties of the API that are being used.
 This helped clean up the code significantly and reduced the property size of the `Article` model.

 ## Unit Testing
-Still very new to Unit testing but I watched a [WWDC video](https://developer.apple.com/videos/play/wwdc2017/414/) and did my best to integrate a MockClass that will return expected data to test in the Unit Test code.
+Although I am very new to Unit testing, I watched a [WWDC video](https://developer.apple.com/videos/play/wwdc2017/414/) and did my best to integrate a MockClass that will return expected data.
+Which would allow for testing in the Unit Test much cleaner.
 I created two Mock classes using protocols.
 One that tests the `SpaceFlight API` and the other tests the `CustomImageView` class.

 ## Technologies
 Project is created with: